litentry/litentry-registrar/README.md

 - Create the log directory: `mkdir -p ./log/litentry/registrar`.

-- Install packages: `npm install`.
+- Install packages: `yarn`.

-- Enable absolute import paths by running `npm link`.
+- Enable absolute import paths by running `yarn run link`.

 - Before running the app, you need to decrypt the config files.
 For this you will need the key on your machine, then run: `git-crypt unlock /path/to/key`.

-- Add a new registrar account on our development chain: `node setup.js`.
+- Add a new registrar account on our development chain: `yarn run setup`.

-- Start the development server: `npm run app`.
+- Start the development server: `yarn run app`.

 ## Set up production environment